andrewkshim/react-animatronics/docs/walkthrough.md

 ## <a name='delays'></a> 11.
 Delays

-You can provide an optional millisecond `delay` to your `animations`:
+You can provide an optional, millisecond `delay` to your `animations`:

 ```js
 const animations = [